binhex/documentation/docker/faq/preclear.md

 **Q2.** Why has this docker image been created, as we already have a unraid preclear plugin?.

-**A2.** Due to the fact that plugins rely on the underlying OS (Slackware) in order to run, any changes made by Limetech can potentially lead to a breakage with the preclear plgin, this has historically happened a number of times and is unfortunately a fact of life.
+**A2.** Due to the fact that plugins rely on the underlying OS (Slackware) in order to run, any changes made by Limetech can potentially lead to a breakage with the preclear plugin, this has historically happened a number of times and is unfortunately a fact of life.
 So how do we try and mitigate this from happening?, by using Docker, this then gives us a known platform from which to run the preclear script, and should reduce the chances of this happening.

 **Q3.** How do i preclear a disk?